CulleyHarrelson/RussiaUkraineWarEquipmentLosses/README.md

 ## artifacts

+These files are created by [scripts/create_artifacts.py](https://github.com/CulleyHarrelson/RussiaUkraineWarEquipmentLosses/blob/main/scripts/create_artifacts.py)

-- [system_category.json](https://github.com/CulleyHarrelson/RussiaUkraineWarEquipmentLosses/blob/main/artifacts/system_category.json) is a generated file with category suggestions for the oryx systems.
-The code attempts to identify reasonable categories for the lost equipment recorded in the oryx photo archive.
+- [system_category.json](https://github.com/CulleyHarrelson/RussiaUkraineWarEquipmentLosses/blob/main/artifacts/system_category.json) is a json dataset with category suggestions for the oryx systems.
-- [cumulative_losses.html](https://github.com/CulleyHarrelson/RussiaUkraineWarEquipmentLosses/blob/main/artifacts/cumulative_losses.html) is a generated html file with line charts visualizing the cumulative losses by country and categories.
-Download the file to view the embedded svg plots in your browser.
-This file was created in the jupyter notebook.
+- [cumulative_losses.html](https://github.com/CulleyHarrelson/RussiaUkraineWarEquipmentLosses/blob/main/artifacts/cumulative_losses.html) is a html file with embedded svg line charts visualizing the cumulative equipment losses by country/categories.
+Download the file to view in your browser.